What can Youth Talk offer GPs, teachers and other professionals working with young people?

 Youth Talk is a registered charity offering counselling and therapeutic services to young people between 13-25 olds, who live, work or attend school in the District of St Albans.

 Although we do not charge a fee, it costs us money to provide the counselling.
-Currently, we are offering around 50 counselling sessions each week and we urgently need funds.
+Currently, we are offering more than 60 counselling sessions each week and we urgently need funds.
 If you feel you can help us by making a regular donation, please click here.
 If you cannot give a regular donation, please consider giving a one-off donation.

 If you would like to join the Friends of Youth Talk and become a volunteer please click here.